IMPORTANT SHAREHOLDER ALERT: The Schall Law Firm Announces the Filing of a Securities Class Action Lawsuit Against LJM Funds Management Ltd. Encourages Investors With Losses To Contact The Firm

-LOS ANGELES, CA / ACCESSWIRE / February 14, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against LJM Preservation and Growth Fund Class I ("LJM" or "the Company") (NASDAQ: LJMIX) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / February 17, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against LJM Preservation and Growth Fund Class I ('LJM' or 'the Company') (NASDAQ: LJMIX) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss during the Class Period, click here to participate.